edzempel/P3_EJZ360_FOAM/README.md

  * Born on the day of the olympics - ineligible, age of 0
  * Born after the Olympics - ineligible, no age displayed

+### delete and update conflicts

+* If a user attempts to delete an athlete twice the system reports the id is no longer on the roster
+* If a user attempts to edit an athlete that is deleted the system reports the id is no longer on the roster and allows the user to add the current information as a new athelete.